Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 - Set your file name and location
 - Click *OK*

-#### <a name="#submit-outline"/>Submitting the Outline to the WRLD Indoor Maps API
+#### <a name="submit-outline"/>Submitting the Outline to the WRLD Indoor Maps API

 To submit to our REST API via a curl command, you'll need your WRLD developer token (which you can find [here](https://accounts.wrld3d.com/users/edit))

-You'll then need to fill in the following information, for everything contained within a pair of <>, as appropriate to your submission:
+You'll then need to fill in the following information, replacing everything marked by a pair of chevrons (<>) including the chevrons themselves, as appropriate to your submission (i.e. "&lt;my venue phone no.&gt;" would be replaced by "+441382555555"):

 ```sh
 $ curl -v -XPOST https://indoor-maps-api.wrld3d.com/v1/edits/?token=<my developer token> -F name="<my venue name>" -F venue_street_address="<my venue address>" -F venue_phone_number="<my venue phone no.>" -F venue_email="<my venue owner email address>" -F submission_contact_email="<my email address for notifications>" -F venue_outline="@</path/to/my/file>.geojson"
 ```

 On successful completion of this request, you should receive a reply email which contains a 40-character [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) in the format *EIM-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx*.
-Please make note of this UUID, as you'll need it for any future updates or submissions to your indoor map.
+Please make note of this UUID, as you'll need it for any future submissions or updates to your indoor map.

 ---

 The indoor maps API will now validate your outline and move your edit from the *AwaitingApproval* state to the *ApprovedForSubmission* state.
 This should happen within a few minutes.
 You will be e-mailed if any problems arise during this process.
 Alternatively, you can also query the status of the edit with the following command (you’ll need to replace the UUID shown here with the one that was returned by your initial POST request):

 ```sh
 $ curl -v https://indoor-maps-api.wrld3d.com/v1/edits/<my UUID>/status?token=<my developer token>
 ```